NikhilMukraj/spiking-neural-networks/build_test/nb_macro/notes.md

 - [ ] `+=`, `-=`, `*=`, `/=`
 - [x] read neuron model from text file
 - [ ] check syntax tree to see if imports are already imported into scope, if they are do not re-import
+- [ ] remove vars without defaults, all vars should have associated defaults
 - [ ] rename ligand gates to receptors
 - [ ] receptors
   - [ ] ionotropic receptors